soumyadip1995/BabyGPT/README.md

 device to its theoretical peak FLOPs.
 MFU is the ratio of the observed throughput (tokens-per-second), relative to the theoretical maximum throughput of a system operating at peak FLOPs.
 The theoretical peak matmul of Tesla T4 is around 8.1 TFLOPS.
 Hence, we calculate the MFU of the LLaMA trainer model.
 See in the  [trainer](https://github.com/soumyadip1995/BabyGPT/blob/main/trainer.ipynb) notebook under LLaMA-trainer.
 We receive a MFU of : 0.0000490951% for around 16k parametres.
 This would of course increase as the number of parametres increases.
 For a 530B parametre model, MPU is around 30% on A100 GPUs.
 We use Section B from the [PaLM](https://arxiv.org/pdf/2204.02311.pdf) paper for reference.

+### Quantization

+LLMs  require  many GPUs to run, we need to find ways to reduce these requirements while preserving the model's performance.
+Various technologies have been developed that try to shrink the model size, you may have heard of quantization and distillation.
+It has been discovered that instead of using the 4-byte FP32 precision, we can get an almost identical inference outcome with 2-byte BF16/FP16 half-precision, which halves the model size.

+To remediate that,  8-bit quantization was introduced.
+This method uses a quarter precision, thus needing only 1/4th of the model size!
+But it's not done by just dropping another half of the bits.
+There's a lot more to this topic.
+Look at hugging face quantization.

+You can see [quant.md](https://github.com/soumyadip1995/BabyGPT/blob/main/quant/quant.md) on how to perform llama-quantization
+I added a very preliminary ```bgpt_q.py``` .
+It's still a little dodgy for now.
+Different benchmarks need to be done.

 ## Files

 ```